codedpro/Pixel-Galaxy/README.md

 # Pixel Galaxy

-Pixel Galaxy is a child site of the AI Universe, providing users with a Dall-E-like experience.
-Users can create images, share them with the community, and enjoy stunning designs.
-The platform supports two languages: Farsi (Fa) and English (En).
+Welcome to Pixel Galaxy, a captivating child site within the AI Universe.
+Immerse yourself in a Dall-E-like experience where users can unleash their creativity, crafting images, sharing them with the community, and reveling in stunning designs.
+The platform seamlessly supports two languages: Farsi (Fa) and English (En).

 ## Project Structure

-The project is organized into two main folders:
+Explore the intricacies of Pixel Galaxy organized into two pivotal folders:

-- **Client:** Vite React app for the frontend.
+- **Client:** A cutting-edge Vite React app powering the captivating frontend.
-- **Server:** Node.js server for backend functionalities.
+- **Server:** A robust Node.js server orchestrating backend functionalities.

 ## Home Page